shabbyjoon/underbar-review/README.md

-# underbar-review
+# underlib

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+## Description

+Underlib is a functional programming helper library, with common helper functions like invoke, reduce, map, pluck etc.